ngsankha/rbsyn/README.md

 By default RbSyn will only use "" (empty string), 0 and 1 for constants during synthesis.
 To include some other constants in this set, add them to `lib/rbsyn/context.rb` lines 26 and 27.

 `nil` is not synthesized by default, to enable the synthesis of `nil` set the option `enable_nil: true`.
 For an example see, `test/benchmark/diaspora/user_confirm_email_benchmark.rb`.

+## Issues, questions or comments?

+Please file an issue on Github if you have problem running RbSyn.
+Feel free to send an email to sankha@cs.umd.edu.

 ---